 A group of CSO musicians perform conventional music in the most unconventional places.
 You never know where they might show up.
 Previous locations include Publix, Target, TSYS, and your local hospital.

-Family Dress Rehearsals are Open Dress Rehearsals with an informal and all-inclusive atmosphere.
+Open Dress Rehearsals have an informal and all-inclusive atmosphere.
 The CSO is breaking the financial barrier by encouraging attendees to “pay what you want.”
-By allowing YOU to set the price, S’MORES eliminates hesitation and exposes people who have not had the capabilities to partake in the music that is being created here in Columbus.
+By allowing YOU to set the price, these rehearsals eliminate hesitation and exposes people who have not had the capabilities to partake in the music that is being created here in Columbus.

 One hour prior to each classical concert, the Columbus Symphony Orchestra offers a casual pre-concert event called “Know the Score”.
 This thirty-minute lecture/ interview/discussion is led by Mr. Del Gobbo and offers some insight into the repertoire on that evening’s concert as well as occasional visits from guest artists and other “persons of interest.”
 Free Admission with Concert Ticket.